Jasonpereira0/Projects/README.md

 ##Welcome!

->This is a collection of all my Data Science Projects - Jason Pereira
+>This is a collection of all my Data Science and Machine Learning Projects - Jason Pereira

 - AI ChatBot
 - Fake News Detection